handshake-org/hs-names/README.md

 - `uconnect` - A gTLD removed from ICANN's system.
 - `warman` - A gTLD removed from ICANN's system.
 - `xn--mgbb9fbpob` - An iccTLD removed from ICANN's system.
+- `lancome` - A gTLD removed from ICANN's system.